How Much Is McDonald’s Worth?

 In addition to analyzing the financials of McDonald’s, you should take a look at your own personal financial situation before deciding to invest in the stock.
 Define your investment objectives and assess how much risk you’re willing to take with your portfolio before taking the plunge.
 Consider working with a fiduciary financial advisor to help you understand the pros and cons of stock investments in general and McDonald’s in particular.

 Based on Wall Street estimates, McDonald’s might indeed still be a good buy.
-Analysts forecast earnings growth of 9.23% next year, with 19 of 25 analysts having a “strong buy” rating on the stock.
-The consensus price target among analysts is $232.42, about 11% above the closing price of $209.02 on Oct.
-11.
+Fifteen of 33 analysts reported by Yahoo Finance have a “buy” rating on the stock and eight rate it a “strong buy.”
+The average consensus price target among analysts is $279.87, about 8% above its $259.02 price at mid-day on Aug.
+4.

 If you’re interested in purchasing McDonald’s stock and need help getting started, talk to one of the best brokers, as ranked by GOBankingRates.